allanshelly/ota-coding-assignment/README.md

 # Back-end programming assignment
-In a context of hypothetical job board project, please implement following user stories using nodeJS and Typescript or modern PHP:

 ### User Story 1
 As a job board moderator I would like to notified every time someone posts a job for a first time,  so I can properly flag it